ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 ##### (i) Update

-Upon receiving a request update a Device with the input parameters (id, name, mac_address, serial_num, ip_address, dspec_id, validity_end_date, lang_code and is_active) the system Updates the Device Details in the List of Devices DB for the id received
+Upon receiving a request update a Device with the input parameters (id, name, mac_address, serial_num, ip_address, dspec_id, validity_end_date, lang_code and is_active), the system Updates the Device Details in the List of Devices DB for the id received

 1. While updating the device in device type list the system Validates if all required input parameters have been received as listed below for each specific request